tamzinatkins/offmychest/_posts/2021-01-01-year-of-intention.md

 *What little steps or actions can you take every single day to move your needle?*

-With a year like 2020, we know all too well that a forthcoming year may not go as we had planned.
+With a year like 2020, we know all too well that a year may not go as we had planned.
 I like the malleability of a yearly theme, and sprinkle in some measurable goals along the way.
 I want to feel content with what I accomplish each day, and be happpy with how I spent my time that day.
 It's not about getting everything done, rather getting everything I want to get done, done.

 ## Why intention?